22009071/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ```
 /*
 Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
-Developed by: GURUMOORTHI R
+Developed by: kabilan T
-RegisterNumber:  212222230042
+RegisterNumber:  212222230059
 */
 ```
 ### HALF ADDER: